Burma Country Commercial Guide

 Due Diligence

-U.S. companies are advised to utilize the services of local and international professional services companies which specialize in performing due diligence services due to the lack of readily available market and financial data on potential partners.
+U.S. companies are advised to utilize the services of local and international professional services that specialize in performing due diligence services due to the lack of readily available market and financial data on potential partners.

 Local Professional Services